franela/vault/README.md

 `vault set` - Stores something (text or file) into your Vault and ecrypts it for all of your vault recipients
 `vault get` - Retrieves an encrypted file from your Vault and decrypts it.
 `vault remove` - Removes specified recipients from the Vault.
 It will automatally keep te integrity of your Vault by upgrading encrypted recipients
+`vault import` - Imports all the current recipients in your vault.
+Alternatively you can specifiy a keyserver to import from

 #This sounds cool, where do I get it?